-2. Organization of the MCBB Ph.D.
-Thesis.
-A set of rules concerning page sizes, page numbering, etc., of the thesis can be obtained from the Graduate School office in a pamphlet entitled Guide for the Writers of Theses and Dissertations.
+Organization of the MCBB Ph.D.
+Thesis: A set of rules concerning page sizes, page numbering, etc., of the thesis can be obtained on the Graduate School website under Dissertation Formatting Guide and Draft Submission.
 The Graduate School rules must be strictly followed.